 Avoid frying too many sausages at once, I usually fry one or two at a time.
 Adding too many sausages into the oil will lower the oil temperature, resulting in a soggy batter.

 Monitor the oil temperature!
-If it’s too low the sausages will not cook properly and the batter will be soggy.
+If it’s too low the sausages will not cook properly, and the batter will be soggy.
 If it’s too high, then the batter will brown too quickly.
 A temperature probe is a great tool to get the exact temperature of the oil.

 Don’t skip dipping the sausages into flour first before dipping it into the batter.
 This helps the batter stick to the sausages.

-What To Eat With Battered Sausage?
+What To Eat With A Battered Sausage?

 Can I Add Spices To The Batter?